Tree Watering Guidelines

 Water-efficient methods:

 Hand-watering: A good choice for establishing young drought-tolerant trees.
-Create a soil basin within the drip line, fill with water from a hose or bucket, and allow to soak in.
+Create a soil basin within the drip line and SLOWLY fill with water from a hose or bucket.
+Allow water to soak in and repeat two to three more times.
 See Caring for Young Trees for further instructions on basin watering.

 Drip irrigation: To use water most efficiently, install a drip irrigation system or convert your sprinkler system from spray to drip.
 With these methods, water is applied at a slow rate directly where it’s needed near the tree roots.
 Soaker hoses can be a cost-efficient alternative.